Working The Graveyard Shift

 Playing the part of a nocturnal animal doesn't come naturally.

 Light therapy with a high-intensity light box can help night-shift workers reset their internal clock.
 That means increasing exposure to morning light if you need to advance your clock, and getting extra evening light if you need to delay it.
 This type of treatment also helps those with certain other types of sleep disorders.
-(You can find light-box manufacturers listed on the Web site for the Society for Light Treatment and Biological Rhythms.)

 Unfortunately, the process is more difficult, and the effect is less complete for shift work than for sleep disorders.
 That's because shift work often requires a complete inversion of normal time, and sleep disorders just require a correction of a couple of hours.
 Meanwhile, as far as the body is concerned, waking up at dusk and going to bed at dawn is entirely unnatural.
 Even the drive home in daylight at the end of a night shift may be enough to set the body clock back.
 Some people are never able to fully retrain their rhythms, and the older you are, the more difficult it is to adjust.